Pittsburgh, PA(412) 980-1442

 Placeholder Description…

-Jessica is a licensed social worker who grew up in a rural town of Westmoreland County.
+Jessica is a licensed social worker and certified clinical trauma specialist who grew up in a rural town of Westmoreland County.
 Living in poverty her entire childhood and suffering through many adverse childhood experiences is what gave her the passion to pursue a career in social work.
 Jessica has an associate’s degree in human services, and a bachelor’s and master’s degree in advanced Generalist Social Work.
 Jessica is also a trained Behavioral Consultant that works with children with various mental and behavioral health concerns.

 Jessica likes to use a strengths-based and person-centered approach in therapy and incorporates aspects of Acceptance and Commitment therapy, Dialectal Behavior therapy, and Internal Family systems therapy.
 Jessica is currently working towards her EMDR certification in order to provide this service to clients who need it.